Dmitry-Borodin/pdfview-android/README.md

 ## Add to your project:

-The library is hosted in jcenter, it is available by default on new android projects
+The library is hosted in the central repository.
 ```
      repositories {
         <...>